Email this lesson

 - He literally disappeared off the face of the Earth after we broke up.

-- She must have told you literally a million times not to do that.
+- She has literally told you a million times not to do that.

 - I was so scared my heart literally stopped.